A Short Introduction about Marcia

 I am developing this page to provide information about myself as a ceramic artist, how-to information about firing processes, contact information for workshops, and a gallery of various techniques that I have used over the years.

-Last year I celebrated working in clay for half a century.
-I have been working in ceramics since 1966.
+I celebrated working in clay for half a century in 2016.
 I find the medium to provide a direction of pursuit in creative processes that never fades.
 Bare with me as these pages continue to develop and provide more information on alternative processes.
-Select from the drop-down menu in the subjects above to navigate to topics of your interests.I will continue to add different processes and techniques plus upcoming events, so come back and visit from time to time.I update workshops, exhibitions, and activites regularly.
+Select from the drop-down menu in the subjects above to navigate to topics of your interests.I will continue to add different processes and techniques plus upcoming events, so come back and visit from time to time.I update workshops, exhibitions, and activities regularly.